mboennig/Ada_Compiler/README.md

 ### Running the program
 1. Choose from the Ada files un the Test Programs folder.
 You can also use your own Ada program but remember that this compiler only handles a subset of the Ada language (see the features section).
-I would remecommend looking at the formatting of the example files first.
+I would recommend looking at the formatting of the example files first.
-2. Open the bash script that is included called *ada_bash* and change the the input to be the ada file that you would like to test
+2. Open the bash script that is included called *ada_bash* and change the input to be the ada file that you would like to test
 3. If all the prerequisites are in place then the script should output a file called *simple.out*

 Note: if running on Windows would recommending getting the Lex Flex Yacc Bison Extension for Visual Studio.